 An Experienced Bad Faith Claims Attorney In Westborough And Worcester, Massachusetts

-Individuals and businesses that have experienced bad faith actions by insurers regularly come to The Law Office of George Thompson to protect their rights under their policies.
-As an experienced insurance lawyer who has worked in the insurance industry for over 25 years, I know the signs pointing to bad faith actions by insurers.
+Individuals and businesses that have experienced bad faith actions by insurers regularly come to The Law Offices of George Thompson to protect their rights under their policies.
+As an experienced bad faith insurance attorney who has worked in the insurance industry for over 25 years, I know the signs pointing to bad faith actions by insurers.
 I represent clients throughout Massachusetts in bad faith claims regarding:

 - Individual disability insurance

 - Life insurance